 When the final thesis committee is arranged and the thesis is written, the student should consult with all of them about the date of presentation.
 The time that various faculty members require to read the thesis once they have the completed copy varies, so the student should discuss this with the faculty and take these requirements into account when setting the date.
 All members of the committee, including the outside reader, must be present at the presentation and the following examination period.
 When the date is determined, the student should reserve a room for the presentation through the department Registrar and give sufficient information (title of the thesis) so that announcements can be distributed.
 Announcements must be distributed by the department at least 2 weeks in advance.
 The Director of Graduate Studies will attend the exam if possible.

 The Registrar at HGS suggests that all students call (203-432-2750) before preparing the final copy for binding to insure you have all the necessary and correct information.
 Before the presentation and the defense, the student should give each member of the committee a copy of thesis.
 This copy is not necessarily the final one, but it should be in a final form, complete with page numbers, table of contents, a list of figures and tables, and it should be bound in such a way that it lies flat (putting the thesis in a loose leaf notebook is acceptable as the soft bound copy).
+An electronic version is also acceptable.
 Limit the number of abbreviations used to make it more readable.
 Figures should be of publication quality.
 Committee members should receive original photographs, not photocopies of photographs.
 Brevity is a virtue.
 The thesis should contain data to support its conclusion, but need not contain all experiments the student has done.

 At the thesis defense the student will give a public 45 minute oral presentation of the data in the thesis and the conclusion that is drawn from the data.
 This will be followed by a general question period, after which the audience will leave.
 The thesis committee at this time will question the student to determine whether the student has passed.
 The committee may require some changes in the thesis.